jonkiky/platform-etl-backend/README.md

 ```
 ##### Synonyms

-The Drug Beta step supports the addition of supplementary synonym data sources subject to the following limitations:
+The Drug step supports the addition of supplementary synonym data sources subject to the following limitations:

 - The input file(s) must be:
   - in json format